 We have been accustomed to how technology can be a useful servant but a dangerous master.

 In fact, Jobs was very clear that technology is nothing.
 What is important is the faith that goes behind the people - the faith that people are basically good and smart, and that if you give them the tools, they will do wonderful things with them.

-Tech resume could be difficult to make.
+Technical resume could be difficult to make.
 We mostly believe in copying and pasting.
-It's just a resume, right?
+It's just a technical resume, right?
 Why spend hours and days when there's a shortcut right there?

 Being time and money savvy with good attention to technical details is what professionals are looking for!

 We bring you the best technical resume guide for 2019.
 We have made sure to include the newest trends for writing the tricky parts of your technical resume.

 Be it the technical summary or the technical work section, we have included all the tips and tricks in one place.

 To make it easiest for you, the professionals at Hiration have built a super cool resume builder.
 With 20+ free customized resume templates to match your job profile, you can build your technical resume instantly.
 Check it out here.

 Scroll down for your go-to guide to write your technical resume.